FeiTeng: FeiTeng-1000

 The FeiTeng-1000 is the third generation CPU in the family.
 It is manufactured with 65 nm technology and contains 350 million gates.
 Its clock frequency is 0.8–1 GHz.
 It is compatible with the SPARCv9 instruction set architecture.

 Each chip contains 8 cores and is capable of executing 64 threads.
 There are 3 HyperTransport channels for coherent links, 4 DDR3 memory controllers and a 8x PCIe 2.0 link.

 The Tianhe-1A supercomputer uses 2,048 FeiTeng 1000 processors.
 Tianhe-1A has a theoretical peak performance of 4.701 petaflops, also employing 7,168 Nvidia Tesla M2050 GPUs and 14,336 Intel Xeon X5670 CPUs in addition to FT1000 processors.
 The FeiTeng-1000 is an eight-core processor based on the SPARC system and is used to operate service nodes on the Tianhe-1.

 A 2012 report for the European High Performance Computing service stated that FeiTeng used the work of the OpenSPARC project.

 Galaxy FT-1500

-Tianhe-2 supercomputer uses 4096 processors Galaxy FT-1500 with 16 cores, OpenSPARC architecture based and 65 W TDP.
+The Tianhe-2 supercomputer uses 4096 Galaxy FT-1500 processors with 16 cores, OpenSPARC architecture based and 65 W TDP.
 They are made with 40 nm technology, processor cores work at 1.8 GHz.
 Peak performance of FT-1500 is 115–144 GFLOPS; every core may execute up to 8 interleaving threads and supports 256-bit wide SIMD vector operations including Fused Mul-Add (FMA).
 Cache of this SoC works at 2 GHz frequency, there are 16 KB L1i, 16 KB L1d, 512 KB L2 per core, and shared 4 MB L3 cache.
 L3 cache has 4 segments (1 segment per block of 4 CPU cores), each of 1 MB with 32-way associative.
 Cache uses directory-based cache coherency protocol.
 FT-1500 also has: